 The very word history can put people to sleep.
 The idea of long boring lectures about events in the past can seem as dry as the dust that covers museum pieces.
 But cast all of those thought right out of your mind because the incredible archaeological history that awaits on the Riviera Maya is not just unique but spectacular.

 The most famous site is probably Chichen Itza.
 This is an ancient Maya city that flourished between the 6th and 12th centuries.
 It welcomes over 2.6 million tourists each year and when you first see it, you will be mesmerized.
 Visiting Chichen Itza is one of the most memorable, and best things to do in Riviera Maya.
 This ancient city is spread over an area of almost 2 square miles.
 To me, it looks like a really interesting Lego city built by kids who harness their brilliant imaginations and creativity to construct a city made up of fantastic buildings.

-The extraordinary buildings are completely different to one another.
+The extraordinary buildings are completely different from one another.
 Unlike somewhere like, say, Pompeii where there is a standard style of construction or architecture, Chichen Itza offers one utterly unique structure after another.

-For instance, the Temple of the Warriors, is a dramatic building fronted by a border of stone pillars.
-You can climb the sweeping steps to enjoy an excellent view over the site.
+For instance, the Temple of the Warriors is a dramatic building fronted by a border of stone pillars.
+You can climb the sweeping steps to enjoy an excellent view of the site.

 If you are lucky enough to visit Chichen Itza around the Spring or Autumn equinoxes, you can observe how the light hits the corners of the pyramid to highlight a serpent-like form.